GayWebIcons/.github/CODE_OF_CONDUCT.md

 [translations]: https://www.contributor-covenant.org/translations

 [^1]:This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html][v2.1].
-[^2]: This differs from the source in the omission of "The use of sexualized language or imagery, and sexual attention or advances of any kind;" in fact, sexualized language and imagery are *encouraged* in this community.
+[^2]: This differs from the source in the insertions of "un-called-for" and "unwanted."
+In fact, sexualized language and imagery are *encouraged* in this community as long as they are consensual and respectful.